The cost of kindness.

 When the Grand Celebration cruise ship came in Saturday carrying some 1,500 Bahamian evacuees impacted by Hurricane Dorian, Palm Beach County officials said they had to step up.

-They partnered with the Red Cross right away to pop-up a temporary shelter.
+They partnered with the Red Cross right away to open a temporary shelter.

 Since then, Mayor Mack Bernard said he needs the federal government to do the same.